Two Matching $1 Bills Could Net You $150,000 — How It Works and Your Odds

 Every year, billions of dollars worth of U.S. currency are printed and engraved.
 In turn, once in a blue moon, something goes awry and there’s a misprinting.
 This happened in July 2016 when the U.S. Bureau of Engraving and Printing sent a request to its Fort Worth facility to print a batch of dollar bills — the exact same request it had sent to its Washington DC facility in November 2014.

 As a result, there are 6.4 million dollars out there with duplicate serial numbers (each serial number should be unique).
-Because these dollars are the consequence of a rare mistake, they’re worth far, far more than face value.
+Because these dollars are the consequence of a rare mistake, they’re worth far, far more than face value (but it’s worth noting that there are billions of dollars in circulation, making your odds of finding two matches incredibly slim).

 Here’s what to look for in one dollar bills: